kashiph001/WorldMap/README.md

 ## Run the Code

-1. Once the dependencies are installed, you can run the code using the following command:
+Once the dependencies are installed, you can run the code using the following command:

 ```shell
 npm start
 ```

 This command will execute the start script defined in the `package.json` file.
 It typically starts the application or runs the code.

-2. Observe the output or follow any additional instructions provided in the repository's documentation to interact with or use the code.

-## Conclusion

-You have successfully cloned the repository from GitHub, installed the necessary packages using npm, and run the code using npm start.
-You can now explore and work with the codebase as needed.
-If you encounter any issues, refer to the repository's documentation or seek assistance from the project's maintainers.